MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/analytical-accounting-part3.md

 sequentially starting from the first closed year up to the most recently closed year.

+> [!IMPORTANT]
-*You must perform this process before you close an open year or post an adjustment to a closed year.
-Not doing so will result in incorrect balances being brought forward.*
+> You must perform this process before you close an open year or post an adjustment to a closed year.
+Not doing so will result in incorrect balances being brought forward.

 **To transfer analysis information for closed years to history:**